tuminoid/container-signing-poc/README.md

    its services, so implementing it is not trivial.
 1. Kyverno can be used with Cosign the same as Notation, just a little bit more configuration needed in the manifest to disable transparency logs and SCTs.

+## Containerd

+1. Containerd can be configured to verify signatures at runtime

 ## e2e test